rexrainbow/phaser3-rex-notes/docs/docs/ui-dialog.md

     - `expand.actions` : Set `true` to expand width of actions game object.
 Default is `false`.
 - `align` : Align element
     - `align.title`
         - `'center'`, or `Phaser.Display.Align.CENTER` : Align game object at center.
-Default value.
+Default value. *Will add Spaces at right and left sides.*
         - `'left'`, or `Phaser.Display.Align.LEFT_CENTER` : Align game object at left-center.
-        - `'right'`, or `Phaser.Display.Align.RIGHT_CENTER` : Align game object at right-center.
+        - `'right'`, or `Phaser.Display.Align.RIGHT_CENTER` : Align game object at right-center. *Will add a Space at right side.*
     - `align.content` : Align content game object to `'left'`/`'center'`/`'right'`, if `expand.title` is `false`.
     - `align.description` : Align description game object to `'left'`/`'center'`/`'right'`, if `expand.description` is `false`.
     - `align.choices` : Align choices game object to `'left'`/`'center'`/`'right'`, if `expand.choices` is `false`.